 Vera Florence Cooper Rubin (July 23, 1928 – December 25, 2016) was an American astronomer who pioneered work on galaxy rotation rates.
 She uncovered the discrepancy between the predicted angular motion of galaxies and the observed motion, by studying galactic rotation curves.
 This phenomenon became known as the galaxy rotation problem, and was evidence of the existence of dark matter.WIKIPEDIA

-It seems to me that scientists’ imagination was constrained in looking mainly for dark matter, with a smaller contingent searching for a modified gravity solution as an explanation for Dr. Rubin’s observations.
-We know that the Sun converts mass to energy and this causes the Earth’s orbit to expand.
-Why did the scientists not look for a similar mechanism for black holes, especially the supermassive black holes at galaxy centers?
+It seems to me that scientists’ imagination was constrained in looking mainly for dark matter, with a smaller contingent searching for a modified gravity (MOND) solution as an explanation for Dr. Rubin’s observations.

-- Under sufficient conditions, some matter-energy that is ingested by a black hole can cause some matter-energy in the black hole to enter Planck particle phase and reduce or cease transmitting its mass via gravitational waves.
+- Under sufficient conditions, some matter-energy that is ingested by a black hole can cause some matter-energy in the black hole to enter phases where the apparent to total energy changes due to superposition shielding energy.
+From a gravity standpoint it is as if mass is not conserved as matter-energy approaches and enters the black hole.
 The specific sufficient conditions will be a subject for ongoing scientific research, and will likely consider events that can happen to a black hole, and therefore may include: